one-commercial-partner/OCPScale/docs/ModernWorkplace/StudyGroups/MS-700/index.md

 If you see a typo or want to add content that others may find useful, edit away and submit your changes!
 Additionally, if you see something, say something!
 Let's leverage the power of the community.

-**If you run across an interesting blog post, article, nuggest of truth, update the documents on Github!**
+**If you run across an interesting blog post, article, nugget of truth, update the documents on Github!**

 ## Important Links